twak/2811_cw1/README.md

-# 2811 / User Interfaces corusework 1
+# 2811 / User Interfaces responsive coursework

 See description folder for details.